sbcgua/mockup_loader/README.md

 ## License

 The code is licensed under MIT License.
-Please see [LICENSE](/LICENSE) for details.
+Please see the [LICENSE](/LICENSE) for details.